thongdang2708/thongdang2708/README.md

 </p>

-   ✍ I'm a full-time full-stack IT student of: Oulu University of Applied Sciences in Oulu, Finland, GPA: 4.14/5.
+   ✍ I'm a graduated full-stack IT student of: Oulu University of Applied Sciences in Oulu, Finland, GPA: 4.13/5.

 🌱 I have strong skills in several programming languages such Java, C++, C#, Javascript, Python, TypeScript, and Kotlin (for Android Development).